Night-Owl-Labs/.github/profile/README.md

 ## IS-A...
 - Software Development & Design company.
 - Formed in 2014 by [Scott Grivner](https://github.com/scottgriv).
-- based in North Eastern Pennsylvania (NEPA), USA.
+- Based in North Eastern Pennsylvania (NEPA), USA.

 ## HAS-A...
 - Goal to conduct research in order to develop open and closed source software on the latest technological trends.